filetrust/c-icap/Documentation/building_icap_docker_image.md

 > The created Docker Image may be pushed to a Container Registry for later access.
 Since the image contains the licensed Glasswall SDK access to the Image **must** be restricted and **must** be available only within the constraints of the licensing agreement.

-## Pre-requisite
+## Prerequisites
-If carrying out these steps on Windows, then Docker Desktop is required.
+- If carrying out these steps on Windows, then Docker Desktop is required.
 Docker Desktop for Windows can be downloaded from [here](https://docs.docker.com/docker-for-windows/install/).
-The Glasswall SDK shared library has been made available to you.
+- The Glasswall SDK shared library has been made available.

 ## Retrieve the Glasswall ICAP Code